-- "The Novell JVM for NetWare and the Just In Time Compiler" on page 13, along with the Java Naming Directory Interface (JNDI) and Java Class Libraries, enable you to run Java-based applets and applications on the server. - "The NetWare Servertop" on page 14 provides a graphical user interface for the server and includes a server management utility.

-"The Novell Object Request Broker (ORB)" on page 14 enables you to run CORBA-compliant Java-based applications on the server.
+- "The Novell JVM for NetWare and the Just In Time Compiler" on page 24, along with the Java Naming Directory Interface (JNDI) and Java Class Libraries (NJCL) for Novell, enable you to run Java-based applets and applications on the server. - "The Novell Object Request Broker (ORB)" on page 25 enables you to run CORBA-compliant Java-based applications on the server.

 The Java-based components are installed automatically when you install NetWare 5.
-To use Java-based components you must use TCP/IP.
-Instructions for using Java-based components are found in "Managing" on page 43.
+To use Java-based components, you must use TCP/IP.
+Instructions for using Java-based components are found in "Managing" on page 51.

-The following NetWare 5 components might also be of interest:
+The following NetWare 5 components may also be of interest:

-- ◆ Java-based ConsoleOne[TM] server management utility.
-See Contents > Server Documentation > ConsoleOne.
-See also ConsoleOne in Utilities Reference. - Netscape Fast Track Web Server.
-See Contents > Server Documentation > Netscape FastTrack Server for NetWare: Getting Started in the NetWare 5 online documentation. - NetBasic scripting language.
-See Contents > Network Services Documentation > Scripting Services > NetBasic for Novell Services in the NetWare 5 online documentation.
+- Java-based ConsoleOne[TM] server management utility.
+See Additional Products > ConsoleOne or ConsoleOne in Utilities Reference.
+These are located in the NetWare 5 online documentation. - NetWare Enterprise Web Server.
+See Contents > Web Services in the NetWare 5 online documentation.